magdalenahylinska/fend-project-memory-game/README.md

 To play the game you need to match images in pairs.
 You win when all pairs are found.
 Games count your moves and time and gives you stars rate.

+#Dependencies

+Project based on HTML, CSS, Javascript using jQuery and Bootstrap Font Awsome